ammarlakho/planet-wars-rts/README.md

 details can be varied to affect the difficulty of the game.
 This includes:

+* Observability of the game state:
+  - full
+  - partial: full observability of the player's own assets, only ownership of neutral and opponent planets
 * The number of planets
 * The battle rules
 * In-transit collisions